 But many times, I’ve let circumstances dictate my joy and satisfaction.
-The distractions in thinking about what I don’t have and what I haven’t yet achieved have robbed me of satisfaction and peace too often.
+Thinking about what I don’t have and what I haven’t yet achieved has robbed me of satisfaction and peace too often.
 When I compare my marriage, my kids, my job, and my life to others, contentment becomes even harder to find.
 I want contentment, even in the midst of pain and disappointment, and I want to share with you what I’m rediscovering.
 Here are 5 keys to contentment in any situation, including the most important secret of all.

-I need to talk to my heart.
+1. I need to talk to my heart.

 In his book Walking with God through Pain and Suffering, Tim Keller wisely points out that “We may hear our hearts say, ‘It’s hopeless!’ but we should argue back.”
 The advice we hear so often today is to “follow your heart,” but our hearts and feelings can be very misleading.
 For example, I don’t always feel like Susan loves me, but I trust and know for a fact that she does.
-When my heart says “she doesn’t love me!”
-I need to tell my heart what’s true.
-Keller, in referencing Psalm 42, says “We must talk to ourselves instead of allowing ‘ourselves’ to talk to us” which leads to misery.
+When my heart says she doesn’t love me, I need to tell my heart what’s true.
+Keller, in referencing Psalm 42, says “We must talk to ourselves instead of allowing ‘ourselves’ to talk to us,” which leads to misery.
 Speak truth to self, no matter what.

-I need to live by the truths I hold instead of the feelings I feel.
+2. I need to live by the truths I hold instead of the feelings I feel.

 Beyond just reminding myself of what I believe is true and real, I need to live by those truths.
 If, in the prior example, I started being unkind to Susan because my heart was fearful that she didn’t love me, I would be living by a lie.
-Instead, I need to choose to act on the truth I hold, that she loves me (and that I am responsible for loving her regardless) instead of the feelings I feel in the moment.
+Instead, I need to choose to act on the truth I hold, that she loves me (and that I am responsible for loving her regardless) instead of acting on the feelings I feel in the moment.

-I need to choose carefully the source of my hope.
+3. I need to choose carefully the source of my hope.

-I need to be anchored to unchangeable truth.
+4. I need to be anchored to unchangeable truth.

-The Secret: God.
+5. The secret is God.

 If I need to live in love, live by truth, and live with hope to be truly content, then I must know God and walk with God.
 Why?
 Because He is truth.
 He is love.
 He is hope.
 He is unchanging.